Donald W. Bennett

-Donald William Bennett (born August 24, 1927) was a major general in the United States Air Force who served as commander, Twenty-Second Air Force, Military Airlift Command, with headquarters at Travis Air Force Base, California.
+Donald William Bennett (August 24, 1927 – April 25, 2025) was an American major general in the United States Air Force who served as commander, Twenty-Second Air Force, Military Airlift Command, with headquarters at Travis Air Force Base, California.

 Bennett was born in Buckhannon, West Virginia, in 1927.
 He received a Bachelor of Science degree in mechanical engineering from West Virginia University in 1950; graduated from the Royal Air Force Staff College at Andover, England, in 1963; and the Industrial College of the Armed Forces at Fort Lesley J. McNair, Washington, D.C., in 1972.
 He enlisted and served in the U.S. Navy from October 1945 to June 1946.

 Bennett received a direct commission in the U.S. Air Force in 1950 and entered active duty in April 1951 at Greenville Air Force Base, Mississippi.
 After graduation from pilot training in May 1952, he served as a pilot and aircraft maintenance officer in the 94th Fighter-Interceptor Squadron at George Air Force Base, California, and in the 526th Fighter-Interceptor Squadron at Landstuhl Air Base, Germany.
 In May 1958 Bennett was assigned to Reserve Officers' Training Corps duty at West Virginia University.
 He joined the 76th Fighter-Interceptor Squadron at Westover Air Force Base, Massachusetts, as a pilot and maintenance officer in August 1961.

 In 1963 Bennett attended the Royal Air Force Staff College and subsequently served with the Royal Air Force on exchange duty as a squadron commander at Royal Air Force Station, Coltishall, England.
 In January 1966 he was assigned to Dover Air Force Base, Delaware, where he was commander of the 436th Organizational Maintenance Squadron and maintenance control officer for the 436th Military Airlift Wing.